AmeliaYeah/AmeliaYeah.github.io/content/posts/exit_funcs_guide.md

 True
 ```

-### Calculating \_dl\_fini from an ld.so base address leak

-Do you see it?
-The address we leaked is bigger than the last address of the `libc.so.6` address space.
-This means `_dl_fini` isn't actually in `libc.so.6`, meaning it isn't at a fixed offset.
+The address of `_dl_fini` is **outside** the address space of `libc.so.6`!
+This means a `libc.so.6` leak just isn't good enough, since the space between address spaces is randomized and thus unpredictable.

 So, where does it belong to?